All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 - The proposed use would constitute an immediate and actual danger to the peace or security of Midland College that available law enforcement officials could not control with reasonable efforts;

-- The applicant owes a monetary debt to Midland College and the debt is considered delinquent;
+- The application owes a monetary debt to Midland College and the debt is considered delinquent;

 - The proposed use would result in damage to or defacement of property or the applicant has previously damaged Midland College property; or